-As you advance your training and skills throughout your career, the parachute badge, explosive ordnance disposal badge, and recruiter badge levels, so do the points.
+As you advance your training and skills throughout your career, points for some badges increase.
 For instance, the basic parachute badge is 10 points, the senior parachute badge is 15 points, and the master parachute badge is 20 points.

-As the Army recruiting trained soldier advances within his/her career field, the promotion points also increase through the following levels: Basic recruiting is worth 15 points, Gold recruiting is worth 20 points, and Master recruiter is worth 20 points toward advancement and promotion.
+Promotion points increase through the following levels: Basic recruiting is worth 15 points, Gold recruiting is worth 20 points, and Master recruiting is worth 20 points toward advancement and promotion.

 Hazardous Duty Points

-This occupational specialty gains extra points due to its hazardous nature.
-The basic parachutist can receive an extra 20 points, the senior parachutist can receive an extra 25 points, and the master parachutist can receive an additional 30 points when in hazardous duty areas conducting difficult training or real-world combat missions.
+The Hazardous Duty specialty gains extra points due to the danger involved.
+A basic parachutist can receive an extra 20 points, a senior parachutist can receive an extra 25 points, and a master parachutist can receive an additional 30 points when in hazardous duty areas conducting difficult training or real-world combat missions.

 |Soldier/NCO of the Quarter – BDE Level||10|